George Fouché: Fuji Long Distance Series

-Imsa
+IMSA

-He competed in the 2nd round of the 1993 Imsa series in Miami alongside Wayne Taylor in an Intrepid RM1 Chevrolet GTP.
+Fouché competed in the 2nd round of the 1993 Imsa series in Miami alongside Wayne Taylor in an Intrepid RM1 Chevrolet GTP.
 They finished 5th.

-He also competed in the 1994 24 Hours of Daytona alongside fellow South Africans, Hilton Cowie and Stephan Watson driving a Lotus Esprit S300 in the GTU class.
+Fouché also competed in the 1994 24 Hours of Daytona alongside fellow South Africans Hilton Cowie and Stephen Watson driving a Lotus Esprit S300 in the GTU class.
 On the 354 lap the car suffered engine failure.